CircuitVerse/CircuitVerse/installation_docs/manual/mac.md

 cd CircuitVerse
 ```

-- incase you missed using the `--recursive` during the cloning, then inside the CircuitVerse directory use
-     ```bash
-     git submodule update --init
-     ```
-     to clone the contents of submodule
+    - Use `git submodule update --init` to get the contents of the submodule if you missed using the `--recursive` option while cloning the repository or if you have already done so.

 #### Dependencies
 > Installation guide link and commands has been added to each dependency.
 You can skip the installation of the dependency if it is already installed.